michaelmacinnis/oh/README.md

 Alternatively, remove your OS from the list of build constraints in the files unix.go and other.go to build oh with job control disabled.

+Oh now compiles and runs (but should be considered unstable) on Windows.

 # oh